-University Lecturer, Faculty of Economics, University of Cambridge
+University Associate Professor, Faculty of Economics, University of Cambridge

 Previously he was a Career Development Fellow at St. Hugh’s College, Oxford, and a Research Fellow with the Oxford Institute for Energy Studies.
 He holds a D.Phil. in Economics from Nuffield College, Oxford, an M.A. in Financial Economics from the University of St. Andrews, and attended the University of Pennsylvania and its Wharton School as a visiting McNeil Scholar.